The Bloc: Macy's Plaza (1996-2015)

-Renovation (2015)
+The Bloc (2015-present)

-A majority of the Macy's Plaza closed in early-2015 for the conversion into a new open-air plaza, given the name The Bloc.
+A majority of the stores in Macy's Plaza closed in early-2015 for the conversion into a new open-air plaza, given the name The Bloc.
 The renovation forced many long-time tenants, including Bath and Body Works, Express, Lady Foot Locker, Victoria's Secret, and original 1973 opening tenant Carl's Jr. in the underground food court to close.
 Many of these tenants, including Victoria's Secret and Bath and Body Works, moved to the nearby newly-renovated FIGat7th outdoor mall.
 LA Fitness, Macy's, and the Sheraton hotel remained open during the renovations.
 LA Fitness and the United States Postal Service branch at the mall remained operational but were forced to move to street level.
 In May 2015, the large "Macy's" sign was taken down and the large glass atrium roof was removed, officially opening the atrium of the once enclosed mall to the sky.

-The New Outdoor-Plaza

-The Bloc Los Angeles was officially opened in October 2015.
-By design, the outdoor plaza was the first development in the Los Angeles area to have its own access to the LA Metro (as was planned when the subway line was constructed under Flower Street in 1989).
-The new plaza contains Los Angeles' first Alamo Drafthouse Cinema, an Austin-based movie theatre chain, and Starbucks Evenings, a Starbucks store concept that serves alcoholic beverages, along with a Macy's flagship store, GNC, and LA Fitness.
+The Bloc Los Angeles opened in October 2015.
+The complex was designed to be walkable, an indoor-outdoor mall akin to the nearby FIGat7th or the Americana at Brand.
+It became the first development in the Los Angeles area to have its own access to the LA Metro.
+This possibility was planned for when the subway line was constructed under Flower Street in 1989.
+The new plaza contained Los Angeles' first Alamo Drafthouse Cinema, an Austin-based movie theatre chain, and Starbucks Evenings, a Starbucks store concept that serves alcoholic beverages, along with Macy's, GNC, and LA Fitness.
 Other restaurants include Hatch, Urban Oven, CoffeeWalk YogurTalk, Everytable and District DTLA.
 In 2016, following a renovation, the Sheraton Los Angeles Downtown was renamed the Sheraton Grand Los Angeles.

 Due to delays in construction, The Bloc for a while had trouble finding tenants, but once Alamo Drafthouse officially signed their lease, more tenants started signing leases.
-The Bloc now has 60 percent of the office spaces leased and 76 percent of the retail space leased.
+The Bloc soon had 60 percent of the office spaces leased and 76 percent of the retail space leased.
+Soon after opening, the mall hosted a number of pop-up stores, including Joachim Splichal’s wine, All Flavor on Melrose, Yorkshire Square Brewing, and Tony’s Darts Away.

-Since in 2017, much of these pop=up stores continue to open in this shopping complex after the renovation.
-In the slight past, that includes Joachim Splichal’s wine, All Flavor on Melrose, Yorkshire Square Brewing, and even Tony’s Darts Away, with then, this center has been transformed into walkable, indoor-outdoor mall akin to the nearby FIGat7th or condensed version of Americana at Brand.

-In 2018, retailer Uniqlo opened its store in Downtown LA.
+In 2018, Uniqlo opened at the mall.

-Proposed Residential Tower

-A 53 story, 710 foot tall tower addition was proposed above the parking podium in 2021.
-Currently through the planning phase.
+A 53 story, 710-foot residential tower addition was proposed above the parking podium in 2021.
+The 250,000 sq. ft.
+Macy's closed on March 9, 2025.
+It is set to be replaced by a social club focusing on racquet sports named Ballers.